 Spring garden in bloom at Clandon Park

-Join us this spring, from Saturday 4 March, as we reopen our garden for 2017.
-For the first time in two years you’ll be able to enjoy the magnificent sight of a traditional Clandon springtime with thousands upon thousands of daffodils bursting into bloom.
+Join us this spring, from Wednesday 18 March, as we reopen our garden for 2020.
+You’ll be able to enjoy the magnificent sight of a traditional Clandon springtime with thousands of daffodils bursting into bloom.

 We’re thrilled that the 4th Earl’s gardening diary survives and provides an insight into the extent of his passion.
-An entry from 1904 tells us that 3000 bulbs were planted.
-Alongside the daffodils, irises, poppies and lilies also emerge through the sea of yellow to add colour and depth.
+An entry from 1904 tells us that 3000 bulbs were planted featuring over 22 varieties of daffodil.
+Irises, poppies and lilies also emerge through the sea of yellow adding colour and depth.

-New for this year, look out for a pictorial trail which will guide you through the garden, using historic images to whisk you back in time.
-Showing the house and garden through the years, these images demonstrate how this remarkable building and its surrounding gardens have changed according to the tastes of the people who passed through them.
+Look out for a pictorial trail which will guide you through the garden, using historic images to whisk you back in time.
+Showcasing the house and garden through the years, these images display parallel points of view allowing you to compare past and present perspectives.
+You'll see the changes through the years defined by the tastes of the people who made their mark here.

-Amenities onsite are still limited following the fire in 2015, but essential refreshments and toilet facilities will be available.
+Amenities onsite are still limited following the fire in 2015, but toilet facilities will be available.
 The garden is partly accessible, with limited access for pushchairs and wheelchairs due to the lack of hard paths.
 Assistance dogs only are welcome in the garden.